 This iCASE project, supported by Rolls-Royce Plc, aims to develop new understanding and models for coating stress evolution including the effects of EBC crystallization, phase change, sintering, and thermal mechanical loading.
 Both testing such as hole-drilling using focused ion beam with image correlation, and the finite element method that incorporates creep of the Si bond coat, for example, will be part of the project scope.

-This is a 4-year EPSRC Industrial CASE studentship in conjunction with Rolls Royce Plc and will provide full fees and maintenance for a student who has home fee status (this includes an EU student who has spent the previous three years (or more) in the UK undertaking undergraduate study).
-Candidates with EU fee status are eligible for a fees-only award, but normally would have to provide funding for their living costs from another source such as personal funds or a scholarship.
-The stipend will be at least £17,009 per year.
+This is a 4-year EPSRC Industrial CASE studentship in conjunction with Rolls Royce Plc and will provide full fees and maintenance for a student who has Home/Republic of Ireland or Islands fee status.
+The stipend will be at least £17,285 per year.
 Information on fee status can be found at http://www.ox.ac.uk/admissions/graduate/fees-and-funding/fees-and-other-charges

 Any questions concerning the project can be addressed to Professor James Marrow (firstname.lastname@example.org).
 General enquiries on how to apply can be made by e‑mail to email@example.com.
 You must complete the standard Oxford University Application for Graduate Studies.
 Further information and an electronic copy of the application form can be found at http://www.ox.ac.uk/admissions/postgraduate_courses/apply/index.html.